jibi17/heisen_key/README.md

 fifth:
 call the pushButtonQueueProcess() in another thread to do what you want to do after the keys is been pushed .

+finally use pushButtonQueueProcess() to handle push down 、push up and long push.